romainmltr/SmartPlant/README.md

 ## :dart: About ##

-This project is a smart plan who can give you data for your plant
+This project is a smart plant who can give you data for your plant

 ## :sparkles: Features ##